 Totally unexpectedly, Cusco has earned its place as our favourite destination in South America.
-So why is this small, underestimated location our favourite of them all?
+So why has this small, underestimated location become our favourite of them all?
 Where do I begin…

 Cusco is an architect’s dream.
 Magnificent colonial style cathedrals and churches pierce the blue Peruvian sky.
 Little hand-carved stone steps, reminiscent of a Italian village town, create a labyrinth of cobbled alleyways around the city.
-On each corner there is a new charming cafe laden with vintage sofa beds and serving homemade cakes and freshly ground coffee.
+On each corner there is a new charming cafe laden with vintage sofa beds and serving homemade cakes and freshly ground Peruvian coffee.
 Each turn around Cusco’s streets unveils a new chic restaurant or beautiful building and pom-pom decorated alpacas parade around the plaza like prize ponies.
-And if that wasn’t enough reason to love Cusco, the friendliness and safety you’ll experience in this city is truly lovely.
+And if that wasn’t enough reasons to love Cusco, the friendliness of the people in this city is truly lovely.

 Where we stayed: Intro Hostel (my rating: ⭐️⭐️⭐️⭐️⭐️) and Milhouse Hostel (my rating: ⭐️⭐️⭐️)

 What to eat: Cusco is home to what is now my new favourite restaurant EVER: ‘Organika’.
-The food is inexpensive, beautifully presented, insanely tasty and all their produce is sourced from their farm in the sacred valley – does it get any better than that?
+The food is inexpensive, beautifully presented, insanely tasty and all their produce is sourced from their farm in the Incan Sacred Valley – does it get any better than that?

 Top tip: Even with the sun shining, Cusco is pretty damm cold due to its high altitude of 3,400.
 Bring plenty of layers or treat yourself to a hand-woven, super-soft alpaca jumper in one of Cusco’s artisan markets – we certainly didn’t regret that purchase! 👕❄️